San Diego State vs. New Mexico NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- San Diego State's games this season have gone over 42.5 points three of four times.
+- San Diego State and its opponents have gone over the current 42.5-point total in three of four games (75%) this season.

-- New Mexico has combined with its opponents to score more than 42.5 points in two games this season.
+- New Mexico and its opponents have combined to score more than 42.5 points in two games this season.

-- Saturday's over/under is 11.1 points lower than the two team's combined 53.6 points per game average.
+- The two teams combine to average 53.6 points per game, 11.1 more than the total in this contest.

-- This contest's over/under is 3.3 points fewer than the 45.8 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 45.8 points per game, 3.3 more than this contest's over/under.

-- Aztecs games this season feature an average total of 45.1 points, a number 2.6 points higher than Saturday's over/under.
+- The average total in Aztecs games this season is 45.1, 2.6 points more than Saturday's total of 42.5.

-- The 51.1 PPG average total in Lobos games this season is 8.6 points more than this game's over/under.
+- The 42.5-point total for this game is 8.6 points below the 51.1 points per game average total in Lobos games this season.

 San Diego State Stats and Trends

-- In San Diego State's four games this year, it has three wins against the spread.
+- San Diego State has three wins against the spread in four games this year.

-- The Aztecs have covered the spread once this season when favored by 19.5 points or more (in two chances).
+- This season, the Aztecs have one against the spread win in two games as a favorite of 19.5 points or more.

-- San Diego State has gone over the point total in 75% of its opportunities this year (three times over four games with a set point total).
+- San Diego State's games this year have hit the over on three of four set point totals (75%).

-- San Diego State is 3-1 against the spread and 4-0 overall this season when the team records more than 26.8 points.
+- When San Diego State records more than 26.8 points, it is 3-1 against the spread and 4-0 overall.

-- When San Diego State picks up more than 349.2 yards, the team is 2-1 against the spread and 3-0 overall.
+- San Diego State is 2-1 against the spread and 3-0 overall when the team totals over 349.2 yards.

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.